fabio1623/fabio1623/README.md

+Welcome to my GitHub repository!
+This repository contains the code of some of my Data Analysis projects in **Python** as well as some others in **C#/.NET**.

+Feel free to explore and if you have any questions or feedback, please don't hesitate to contact me.

 # Spotify Song Recommender with Streamlit

 [[This project]](https://github.com/fabio1623/spotify-song-recommender) is a Spotify song recommender built with Streamlit.
 Given a user-selected song, the recommender suggests a song based on its cluster.